Molajo/Filesystem/README.md

 [![Build Status](https://travis-ci.org/Molajo/Filesystem.png?branch=master)](https://travis-ci.org/Molajo/Filesystem)

-Object-oriented file and directory services for PHP to access disparate filesystems (ex., Local, FTP, Github, LDAP, etc.) using the same API.
+Simple, uniform File and Directory Services API for PHP applications enabling interaction with multiple Filesystem types (ex., Local, FTP, Github, LDAP, etc.).
+If you create an adapter to another filesystems that you would like to share, please do so using a [pull-request](https://github.com/Molajo/Filesystem/pulls).
+(Thanks!)

 ## System Requirements ##